KgitWH21/cereus_limnic_efo_novel_os/story/canon/chapters/node4_Ch7_the_wall.md

 But I know what they were really containing.

-The signal spike from the Cadence engagement was detected as far as Guam.
-Every satellite in the region registered the same anomaly: a burst of genetic resonance consistent with a *Triple Dare* attempt.
+Word of the signal spike from the Cadence engagement reached as far as Guam.
+Every satellite in the region registered the same anomaly: a burst of energy consistent with a *Triple Dare* attempt.

-They weren't blockading an island.

-They were quarantining gods.
+This was no standard truce, however fragile.
+It was a shared sealing of a mutual menace.

+And by the time the brothers realized this, escape was no longer an option.

 ---

 **TRANSCRIPT (CONTINUED):**

+> **SCORCH:** Bro this is bad.
+>
 > **SHADE:** How long have they been there?
 >
 > **HIGA:** Since morning.
 They came fast.
-Like they knew.
+Like they know.
 >
 > **SCORCH:** [Voice raw.]
 So what—we're just stuck here?
 That's it?
 >
 > **HIGA:** [Long pause.]
-The boats cannot pass.
+Boats cannot pass.
 Even fishing boats.
-They fire on anything that moves.
+If try, they attack maybe.
+>
+> **SCORCH:** [Voice choked.]
+Fuck.
+And this is all cuza him.

+He looked toward the top of the Monument.
+Sun was waiting.

 ---